 If you want to get more out of your subscription with PureVPN, the provider offers a range of add-ons for an additional cost.
 Access to a NAT firewall will cost an extra $0.99 a month, and a static IP address will set you back $1.99 every month.
+However, dedicated IP addresses are great if you want the same IP address whenever you use the VPN.
 You can also opt for DDoS protection if you are a gaming fan for $2.25 a month.

 The provider does offer P2P protection for an additional $1.99 a month on top of your normal monthly subscription price, however, this will not actually hide your P2P torrenting activities.
 Instead, PureVPN states that it will simply scan P2P files for malware.

 There is also the option to purchase PureVPN’s Enterprise-Grade Security and Privacy for an extra $2.99 a month.
 This add-on offers ad-blocking and malware protection on the network level.
 However, we would advise opting for a specialized anti-virus app instead of this add-on, if you want to ensure your system is protected from viruses and malware.